0xBallpoint/trapster-community/README.md

 * `data`: Represents raw data that has been sent, logged in HEX format.
 This data is unprocessed.
 * `login`: Captures login attempts to the module.
 The data field is in JSON format and contains processed information.
 * `query`: Logs data that has been processed and does not correspond to an authentication attempt.
 The data field is in JSON format and contains processed information.

+### Read logs

+Logs are stored in /var/log/trapster.log according to the systemd service

+You can run an ELK stack to explore them efficiently

 ## Contributing